 A minimum of 48 credits, including 30 course and seminar credits beyond the master’s degree, and at least 18 dissertation credits are required.
 Students without a master’s degree will be required to take a minimum of 24 additional credits of coursework or seminars, for a total of 72 credits beyond the bachelor’s degree.
 Students who did not take the prerequisite courses as part of earlier studies should expect to complete admission requirements or equivalent courses.

 A student pursuing a PhD degree is first admitted to graduate study in Information Science.
 During the first year of study and in preparation for the preliminary examination, PhD students should complete initial coursework and attend the PhD orientation session (a two-hour review of requirements for the PhD degree).

-Four graduate-level courses, one in each of the following areas, are required.
-Students who have taken two or more of these courses (in any cluster described below) as part of a degree at the University of Pittsburgh may take additional courses from the remaining areas.
+Four graduate-level courses, one in each of the following areas.
+Students, who have taken two or more of these courses (in any cluster described below) as part of a degree at the University of Pittsburgh, may take additional courses from the remaining areas.

 Prerequisites for the core courses are not counted as part of the PhD course requirements.

 - INFSCI 2125 - NETWORK SCIENCE AND ANALYSIS

 - INFSCI 2150 - INFORMATION SECURITY AND PRIVACY